cjbaezilla/Hardhat-Contratos-Rumbo-Hackathon-Avalanche/docs/RAINBOWKIT_WAGMI_IMPLEMENTATION_GUIDE.md

 - Consider gas optimization for better user experience
 - Keep dependencies updated for security
 - Follow best practices for Web3 security
+- Leverage the new administrative functions for better campaign management

 Happy building! 🚀